“Human existence is about to get much better, much worse, or both.” —Robby Berman

 “I am not here for myself, rather for the future, all the kids that will come.” —Nemonte Nenquimo, president of the Waorani Council of Pastaza

-In previous chapters, we talked about FOXP2, the only gene that we know of that has an influence on language (though others are now emerging).
+In previous chapters, we talked about FOXP2, the only gene that we know of that influences language (though others are now emerging).
 All animals have this gene, but they have different versions compared to humans.
 Neanderthals as we know have the same version of FOXP2 as modern humans and so our version is fairly ancient.
 To find out more about this intriguing gene, geneticists used transgenic mice to test the in vivo functions of the human gene in another species.
 What does that mean?
 They put a human FOXP2 gene in a fertilized mouse egg to see what would happen.
 It turned out the songs that the transgenic mice produced were different than their wild counterparts.
-Yes, male mice apparently have courtships songs, and the human FOXP2 mice created songs with rhythmic distortions.
+Yes, male mice have courtship songs, and the human FOXP2 mice created songs with rhythmic distortions.
 Sadly, these little rodent Jimi Hendrixes* were labeled “abnormal” by the scientists, a typical response to artists ahead of their time.

 In this chapter, we will consider the future of humans.
 We ask the question, in light of genetic editing and other technological advances, who and what will be considered a person in the future.